openobserve/openobserve-docs/docs/performance.md

 RAM is generally much more expensive than disk and you may not have enough RAM to cache all the data.
 In this case you can use fast NVMe SSDs to cache the data. i4 and i3 instances on AWS are good candidates for this.

-### Full text search
-Log search involves full text search.
-OpenObserve does not yet have a full text search index and when you try to do a full text search it essentially does an equivalent of `grep` and scans all the data in particular fields that have full text search enabled.
-This is facilitated by `match_all` function.
-This can be slow for large amount of data.
-In order to be able to do full text search efficiently you should reduce the search space where you are doing full text search.
-There are 2 things you can do to improve full text search:

-1. Do not use `match_all` directly on full data set, but always use it in combination with one or more filters which can themselves be optimized by partitions or bloom filters. e.g. `host='host1' and match_all('error') ` or `k8s_namespace_name='ns1' and match_all('error')` or `bank_account_number='653456-54654-65' and match_all('error')`.
-In all of these examples using the filter reduces search space for `match_all`.
-Additionally if `host` and `k8s_namespace_name` fields are partitioned then you have reduced search space very well and will gain the improvements in full text search. `bank_account_number`, `request_id`, `trace_id`, `device_id` are good candidates for bloom filter and should be used together with `match_all` to improve full text search performance.
-1. Enable full text search only on the fields that you need. e.g. body, log, message etc. Fields like hostname, ip address, etc. are not good candidates for full text search and you should not enable full text search on these fields.
-You can enable full text search on a field by going to stream settings.
-You can specify multiple fields for full text search. e.g. `body` and `message`.
-You can then use the fields in your query that will utilize full text search. e.g. `host='host1' and match_all('error')`.